centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 ---

-Netarkivet Text (NAT) consist of a subsection of [Netarkivet](https://www.kb.dk/find-materiale/samlinger/netarkivet) and contains 2,332 million sites across 1.6 million domains.
+Netarkivet Text (NAT) consists of a subsection of [Netarkivet](https://www.kb.dk/find-materiale/samlinger/netarkivet) and contains 2,332 million sites across 1.6 million domains.
 Netarkivet include sites from the period 2006 to 2016.